 FULL BIOGRAPHY:

 Ian Evans Guthrie, an emerging composer, performer, researcher, and collaborator in instrumental, vocal, and interdisciplinary genres, has received the Mile High Freedom Band 2021 Commission, 1st prize for the Noosa-ISAM and Arcady Composition competitions, 2nd prize for the American Prize, a nomination for an award from the American Academy of Arts and Letters, and other accolades for his compositions.
-Many of his works have been performed publicly around the world (five continents) by fEARnoMUSIC, the Northwest Symphony Orchestra, Dakota Valley Symphony, Foothills Philharmonic, Moore Philharmonic Orchestra, Ensemble Offspring, Interlochen Summer Camp, VIPA, highSCORE Music Festival, Atlantic Music Festival, Charlotte New Music Festival, and others.
+Many of his works have been performed publicly around the world by fEARnoMUSIC, the Northwest Symphony Orchestra, Dakota Valley Symphony, Foothills Philharmonic, Moore Philharmonic Orchestra, Ensemble Offspring, Interlochen Summer Camp, VIPA, highSCORE Music Festival, Atlantic Music Festival, Charlotte New Music Festival, and others.
 He has served on various committees, including the Society of Composers, Inc., where he served as the Region VI Student Representative from 2015 to 2017 before serving as Assistant Marketer (2018-20) and Marketer (since 2020).
 His most recent works include the Sonata for Clarinet and Piano, Coming of the Condor for orchestra, and several other works, with many commissioned solo, chamber, and large ensemble works being released soon.

 Guthrie maintains an active piano career, frequently performing his own works and those of other contemporary composers, including Dmitri Tymoczko.
 He is also an improviser, often combining hits in various genres with his compositional intuition, particularly with dancers and casual audiences.
 He began accompanying choirs and soloists at nine, and two years later made his first appearance on the Vancouver Seafarer’s Concert.
 Most recently, he won and 2nd prize in the Great Composers Competition: Music of America and many other top prizes from GCC competitions.
 He has also won the 2013-14 Oregon MTNA young artist’s competition, the 2014 Brookings-Harbor Friends of Music scholarship, and 1st prize in the college-level OMTA scholarship competition in 2012.
 In September 2008, he and Mary Stone performed Saint-Saëns’ Carnival of the Animals with Portland’s Columbia Symphony Orchestra.
 He has also released three piano improvisation albums, which can be found on your favorite online streaming site.